rd-alliance-ddri/research-data-switchboard/README.md

 Requirements
 ===

-The software has been created and tests on Ubuntu 14.04.1 LTS 64-bit Linux OS.
-The software require this packages to be installed:
+The software has been created and tested on Ubuntu 14.04.1 LTS 64-bit Linux OS.
+The software requires this packages to be installed:

 Java
 ---

-All software are created with Java programming lanugage and requires Java SDK 1.7 to be installed on the system.
+All software are created with Java programming language and requires Java SDK 1.7 to be installed on the system.
 To check your Java version, please execute:

 	$ java -version

 from a command line.
-If you Java version is too low or now java could be found, please download and install the latest Java package from
+If your Java version is too low or no Java could be found, please download and install the latest Java package from:

 http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html

 Maven
 ---

-The software also require Maven 3.x to be installed on the system.
+The software also requires Maven 3.x to be installed on the system.
 To check your Maven version, please execute:

 	$ mvn -version

 from a command line.
-If your Maven version is too low or now maven could be found, please download the latest  and install Maven package from
+If your Maven version is too low or no Maven could be found, please download and install the latest Maven package from:

 http://maven.apache.org/download.cgi

 Neo4J
 ---

-This software require Neo4J instance to be installed on the system.
-You can download it from
+This software requires multiples Neo4J instances.
+You can download Neo4J sources from:

 http://neo4j.com/download/

-You can found more information about Neo4J and how to install it in the Neo4J User Manual, located at:
+You can found more information about Neo4J in the Neo4J User Manual, located at:

 http://neo4j.com/docs/2.1.5/

 opencsv-2.3
 ---

+This software requires opensv-2.3 library.
 You can download this library from:

 http://sourceforge.net/projects/opencsv/files/opencsv/2.3/opencsv-2.3-src-with-libs.tar.gz/download

-Please install locally as a Maven dependancy:
+Please install locally as a Maven dependency:

 	$ tar -xcf opencsv-2.3-src-with-libs.tar.gz
 	$ cd opencsv-2.3/deploy